-(k) Acquisition of the Pitarrilla Project
+(I) Acquisition of the Pitarrilla Project

-Subsequent to December 31, 2021, on January 17, 2022, the Company has entered into a definitive agreement to purchase the Pitarrilla project in Durango State, Mexico, by acquiring all of the issued and outstanding shares of SSR Durango, S.A. de C.V. from SSR Mining Inc. for total consideration of US\$70 million (consisting of \$35 million in Company's shares and a further \$35 million in cash or in the Company's shares at the election of SSR Mining and as agreed to by the Company) and a 1.25% net smelter returns royalty.
-SSR Mining retains a 1.25% NSR Royalty in Pitarrilla.
-Endeavour will have matching rights to purchase the NSR Royalty in the event SSR Mining proposes to sell it.
+On January 17, 2022, the Company entered into a definitive agreement to purchase the Pitarrilla project in Durango State, Mexico, by acquiring all of the issued and outstanding shares of SSR Durango, S.A. de C.V. from SSR Mining Inc. ("SSR") for total consideration of \$70 million (consisting of \$35 million in Company's shares and a further \$35 million in cash or in the Company's shares at the election of SSR and as agreed to by the Company) and a 1.25% net smelter returns royalty.
+SSR retains a 1.25% NSR Royalty in Pitarrilla.
+Endeavour will have matching rights to purchase the NSR Royalty in the event SSR proposes to sell it.